What We Look For During An Inspection

 Home Inspection FAQs

-No. Radon testing and mitigation is just one specialty service we offer in addition to general home inspections.
+No. Radon testing is just one specialty service we offer in addition to general home inspections.

 Please read our Inspection Pricing page.

 Before we can even start an inspection, a pre-inspection agreement must be signed.
 You can download that agreement here as a PDF.